MalyshevMaksim/SwiftUI-LoginSystem/README.md

 - Received practical skills in developing the user interface using SwiftUI
 - Got skills to work with Firebase Authentication
 - Got skills to work with Firebase Firestore
-- Got skills to work with Combine
-- Got skills to work with UserDefaults
+- Got skills to work with CocoaPods

 ## App screenshots